 The Nest thermostat is one of the best-selling smart thermostats on the market today.
 And for good reason.
-It learns your temperature preferences and develops an energy-efficient schedule to match.
-And through geofencing with your phone, the Nest Learning Thermostat and Nest E know when you’re at your home or gone and can adjust temperatures to help you save even more.
+It picks up on your temperature preferences and develops an energy-efficient schedule to match.
+And using geofencing with your phone, the Nest Learning Thermostat and Nest E know when you’re at your home or gone and can adjust temperatures to help you save even more.

-The Nest can be used with a vast range of 24-volt heating and cooling systems, but it’s always a good idea to use the Nest thermostat compatibility checker before purchasing one.
-Don’t forget to contact your energy provider for valuable rebates, since you might be able to get a Nest for free or close to it.
+The Nest can be used with a vast range of 24-volt heating and cooling systems, but it’s always a wise idea to use the Nest thermostat compatibility checker before installing one.
+Don’t forget to check with your energy provider for valuable rebates, as you may be able to get a Nest for free or close to it.

-Once you’ve checked it’s compatible, you can either hook it up on your own or hire a HVAC pro like Assured Appliance and Heating & Air.
-If you’re wiring it yourself, you’ll see a terminal for the C-wire, or common wire.
-This wire is just used for powering your thermostat.
+Once you’ve checked it’s compatible, you can either wire it yourself or contact a HVAC pro like Assured Appliance & Heating & Air.
+If you’re installing it without help, you’ll see a terminal for the C-wire, or common wire.
+This wire is only used for powering your thermostat.
 If your house or HVAC system is older, you might not have one of these wires.
-In the majority of cases, Nest says this isn’t a problem as the thermostat can get adequate power from other heating and cooling wires.
+In most cases, Nest says this isn’t a problem because the thermostat can get enough power from other heating and cooling wires.

-In some instances, your heating and cooling system could have to have that C-wire.
+In some instances, your heating and cooling system may require that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Problems

-The Google Nest Thermostat is a step up from outdated programmable thermostats that rely on a combination of wiring and AA batteries for power.
-It uses a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and turn on your heating and cooling system.
+The Google Nest Thermostat is an improvement from outdated programmable thermostats that rely on a combination of wiring and AA batteries for power.
+It relies on a rechargeable lithium-ion battery and wiring to link to Wi-Fi, power its digital display and operate your heating and cooling system.

-If it can’t get ample juice, Nest says you may encounter some of these troubles:
+If it can’t receive enough power, Nest says you might encounter some of these issues:

 - Short battery life.